hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 - Runtime state manipulation

-  A steady frame for runtime state is provided only in combination with the "Variables" view, which is only active after pausing the current execution via a breakpoint or the "Pause" button.
+  A steady frame for runtime state is provided only in combination with the "Variables" view, which is only active after pausing the current execution via a breakpoint button.
   //TODO sind aber alle Variablen, nicht objektbezogen
-  //TODO question: Is working only when halting the system via breakpoints.

 *C. M. Hancock Real-Time Programming and the Big Ideas of Computational Literacy Massachusetts Institute of Technology, Massachusetts Institute of Technology, 2003*